frnsys/digital_psyops/readme.md

 In addition to these research projects, the class will involve readings and discussions.

+Note that because this course is new and experimental, the syllabus may be adjusted throughout the semester.

 ## Research project examples

 - [Information Wars: A Window into the Alternative Media Ecosystem](https://medium.com/hci-design-at-uw/information-wars-a-window-into-the-alternative-media-ecosystem-a1347f32fd8f).
 Kate Starbird.